apigee/registry/README.md

 ## Running the API Locally

-Running `source AUTH-LOCAL.sh` will configure your environment for the Registry API server (`registry-server`) and for the clients to call your local instance.
+Running `source auth/LOCAL.sh` will configure your environment for the Registry API server (`registry-server`) and for the clients to call your local instance.
 Start the server by running `registry-server`.